 Yes and no.

 However, the results can be inconsistent and unsatisfactory.
 Additionally, kefir grains are not made to survive for long without animal milk.
-So you can use your extra grains for experimentation, but this is not a long-term solution.
+You can use your extra grains for experimentation, but this is not a long-term solution.

-Pass the kefir through a colander or sieve.
-If you are well-motivated, you can pour your kefir into a shallow bowl and go fishing with a fork.
+Empty the kefir through a colander or sieve to filter out the kefir grains.
+If you are really motivated, you can pour your kefir into a shallow bowl and go fishing with a fork.

-If you want to make your life easier, handy tools like Kefirko allow you to pour the kefir and keep the grains in the jar.
+If you want to make your life easier, handy tools like the Kefirko all-in-one kefir making kit allow you to pour the kefir while keeping the grains in the jar.

 The yeasts present in the grains will produce a low amount of alcohol comparable to that found in kombucha or water kefir.